nikitavoloboev/moonbit/README.md

 #### [Streaks](https://streaksapp.com) - Habit tracker

 - Do something often enough and it becomes a habit.
-I use it [learn new healthy habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits).
-- If I get 80 ongoing repetitions, I've learned the habit, I remove it and add new ones.
+I use the app to track my [essential life habits](https://wiki.nikitavoloboev.xyz/focusing/habits).
+There are 12 of them & I want to complete them all for a perfect day.

 #### [Fantastical](https://itunes.apple.com/nl/app/fantastical-2-for-iphone/id718043190?mt=8) - Calendar